Amos Alonzo Stagg: Early years

 Stagg entered Yale University in 1884 and received his bachelor's degree in 1888.

-He spent two additional years at Yale studying in the Divinity School under William Rainey Harper before deciding he could have more influence on young men through coaching than through the pulpit.
+At Yale, Stagg was a pitcher on the baseball team.
+He declined the offers to play for six different professional baseball teams.

+Stagg played on Yale's 1888 football team, and was an end on the first All-America team in 1889.
 He was very active in the Yale YMCA where he served as general secretary during his last two years.

-Baseball

-Stagg was a pitcher at Yale; he declined the offers to play for six different professional baseball teams.
-He nonetheless influenced the game through his invention of the batting cage.

-Football

-Stagg played on the 1888 team, and was an end on the first All-America team in 1889.

-Springfield
+Stagg spent two additional years at Yale Divinity School, studying under William Rainey Harper before deciding he could have more influence on young men through coaching than through the pulpit.

-Stagg later gave up his desire for the ministry and decided to become a coach and athletic director.
-He spent two years at the International YMCA Training School, now known as Springfield College, from 1890 to 1892.
+From 1890-1892, Stagg was an instructor at the International YMCA Training School, now known as Springfield College, where teacher James Naismith had invented basketball in 1891.

-Basketball

-Basketball had been invented in 1891 by James Naismith, a teacher at the YMCA School in Springfield.
 On March 11, 1892, Stagg, still an instructor at the YMCA School, played in the first public game of basketball.
 A crowd of 200 watched as the student team defeated the faculty, 5–1.
 Stagg scored the only basket for the losing side.
 He popularized the five-player lineup on basketball teams.